oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 ## <a name="TypeFacets" href="#TypeFacets">3.4 Type Facets</a>

-Facets modify or constrain the acceptable values of primitive typed model elements, for example a [structural property](#StructuralProperty), action or function [parameter](#Parameter), action or function [return type](#ReturnType), or [term](#Term).
+The facets in the following subsections modify or constrain the acceptable values of primitive typed model elements, for example a [structural property](#StructuralProperty), action or function [parameter](#Parameter), action or function [return type](#ReturnType), or [term](#Term).